By Brian Harper, W-EMT, DMT

 Soft-tissue injuries can occur in any environment, so all kits should contain supplies for treating wounds and burns.
 Pack items that, when combined with direct pressure, will help control bleeding, such as gauze and other absorbent dressings.
 Once bleeding is under control, wounds must be cleaned.
 Scrubbing the area around a wound with soap or antiseptic wipes helps keep bacteria on the skin from contaminating the wound.
 Thorough irrigation with a stream of water from an irrigation syringe is the best way to minimize the risk of infection.
 Sanitized tweezers are useful for removing debris.

 After wounds are clean, they should be kept moist and covered.
-Wounds must be re-dressed regularly, so pack shears for easy bandage removal and plenty of dressing materials, including more gauze, Kerlix and some nonadherent Adaptic or Telfa dressings for burns or particularly sticky wounds.
+Wounds must be re-dressed regularly, so pack shears for easy bandage removal and plenty of dressing materials, including more gauze, Kerlix, and some nonadherent Adaptic or Telfa dressings for burns or particularly sticky wounds.
 Include self-adherent Coban, also known as vet wrap, and an ample supply of tape to keep dressings in place.
 In wet environments, tincture of benzoin is invaluable for helping bandages adhere to skin.
-Pack double antibiotic ointment to help keep abrasions infection-free, and include plenty of Band-Aids; for small wounds they're hard to beat.
+Pack double antibiotic ointment to help keep abrasions infection-free, and include plenty of Band-Aids; for small wounds, they're hard to beat.

 Treatment of musculoskeletal injuries often involves a support mechanism like a sling or splint to limit movement and cushion the injured body part.
 Many of the items used to build a splint would come from outside a first aid kit (towels, fins and spare clothing, for example), but a good kit will have items that can help with construction.
 Triangular bandages, or cravats, are included in many premade kits because of their utility as slings, fasteners and even absorbent material.
 Spare boot laces, safety pins and short lengths of parachute cord can also aid in splint building.
 For less severe musculoskeletal injuries, elastic bandages can limit mobility just enough to prevent further harm but still allow some movement.

 Aspirin is good to have on hand in case of unexplained chest pain, which could indicate a cardiovascular emergency.
 Ibuprofen (Advil/Motrin) is good for musculoskeletal pain and inflammation.
-Acetaminophen (Tylenol) is a pain reliever and fever reducer that can safely be given when some other pain relievers aren't an option due to increased risk of bleeding, like after a head injury.
+Acetaminophen (Tylenol) is a pain reliever and fever reducer that can safely be given when some other pain relievers aren't an option due to an increased risk of bleeding, like after a head injury.
 First aid kits designed to be taken offshore should include meclizine (Bonine) or dimenhydrinate (Dramamine) for those prone to seasickness.
 Loperamide (Imodium) is a helpful option for minimizing the dehydration that accompanies diarrhea, but it does not address the cause.
 An antihistamine like diphenhydramine (Benadryl) is useful for combating allergic reactions.

 Before every trip, open your first aid kit.
 Stock up on items you wished you had more of on past trips, and replenish everything you have used up.
 Throw away anything that's expired or looks damaged or degraded.
 Learn to use any items with which you're not familiar, or remove them from the kit; if you don't know how to use something, you won't use it.
 By going through your kit regularly, it will become less of an afterthought that gets thrown into the truck or boat to ward off evil spirits and more of a tool you can skillfully put to use when it's needed.